Native American and Indigenous Studies Initiative

 Associate Director for Undergraduate STEM Development

-Dr. Smith supports all students who are in a teaching capacity on campus (e.g. UTAs, mentors, etc.) and facilitates the Problem Solving Fellows, Catalyst, and New Scientist Collective programs.
+Dr. Christina Smith supports all students who are in a teaching capacity on campus (e.g. UTAs, mentors, etc.) and facilitates the Problem Solving Fellows program.
+She is currently exploring ways to decolonize STEM curriculum and learning spaces.

 • endawnis Spears (Diné/Ojibwe/Chickasaw/Choctaw)